petrushchako/Linux/Commands/fsck.md

 # `fsck`

 ## Description:
-fsck is a command-line utility used to check and repair file systems on Unix-like operating systems.
+The `fsck` (**file system consistency check**) command is used to check and repair file system errors.
 It performs a consistency check on the file system and attempts to fix any errors found.

 ## Syntax:
 `fsck [options] [filesystem...]`